Why Does IICRC Certification Matter?

 Why Does It Matter?

-Most states require licensing for trade industries in which they deem your health and safety at a higher risk; if the work was not done to the proper standard of care.
+Most states require licensing for trade industries in which they deem your health and safety at a higher risk.
+If the work was not done to the proper standard of care.

-This means that literally anyone can start a water damage restoration company without any actual skills or knowledge of how to do water damage restoration.
+This means that anyone can start a water damage restoration company without any actual skills or knowledge of how to do water damage restoration.

 Anyone can just cheaply finance some equipment and start taking jobs.
 Here at PureDry, we understand the complexities of the work we perform because we’ve seen situations that have been hard for even our most experienced technicians.